 A disability benefit under this section is eligible for postretirement adjustments under section 356.415.

 Disability benefit recipients must report all earnings from reemployment and income from workers' compensation to the system annually by May 15 in a format prescribed by the executive director.
+The executive director may waive the earnings report requirement for any disabled employee who is not required to undergo regular medical or psychological examinations under subdivision 6.
 If the form is not submitted by June 15, benefits must be suspended effective July 1.
 If the form deemed acceptable by the executive director is received after the June 15 deadline, benefits shall be reinstated retroactive to July 1.